-Chara 2 Analysaskia Divil Dun mana kanni i di Carrela mara melli li m Carrelanas cuill bur Canada as a suitt Carrala maa rootti tee Ctda.uta in any in a Charles and a state of

-Stage 3 Analysable Real- Progress towards Students will be Students will Students will be Students increase Students will be

-Time Systems PLO able to adapt to gain an able to apply their capacity to able to apply

-(ARTS) computational new languages, appreciation of various appreciate and advanced

-thinking in order whether they are the need to use approaches to combine scheduling

-to abstract the domain-specific software fault-tolerant different views theory and new

-relevant or generic engineering computing programming

-application techniques that techniques to

-timing help to deal with Cyber-Physical

-requirements large and Systems, such as

-and computing complex systems those found in

-platform (threads and automotive and

-characteristics, modules), and avionics

-so that they will also applications

-predictions can appreciate the

-be made as to pros and cons of

-whether real- writing low-level

-time software in a

-requirements high-level

-will be met when language

-the system is 0.101

-exhibiting its

-worst-case

-timing behaviour

-ı 1 1 ı
+Stage 3 Analysable Real- Progress towards Students will be Students will be Students will Students will be Students increase Students will be Time Systems - able to apply able to adapt to gain an able to apply their capacity to able to apply (ARTS) computational new languages, appreciation of various appreciate and advanced thinking in order whether they are the need to use approaches to combine scheduling to abstract the domain-specific software fault-tolerant different views theory and new relevant or generic engineering computing, and programming application techniques that will further techniques to timing help to deal with develop embedded real- requirements large and understanding of time and Cyber- and computing complex systems the theoretical Physical Systems, platform (threads and and practical such as those characteristics, modules), and issues of found in so that l • predicting automotive and predictions can appreciate the resource use avionics be made as to pros and cons of , applications whether real- writing low-level · · time software in a embedded real- requirements • time systems will be met when language, thus the system is understanding exhibiting its many issues in worst-case the implentation timing behaviour of the software part of an embedded real- time system

+ı 1 ı ı , , , , , , , , , , , , , , , , , , ,

-by doing by producing , , by learning about
+by doing by producing by working in by learning about

 (and if applicable, how the both high and how to build pairs to develop and applying

 assessed analysis computational low level resilient systems. software current research

 through) problems using model needed to software Exam might directions.
 Exam

 response time support involve problems questions may

 analysis on schedulability a simple using exception cover topics

 various analysis can be embedded handlers and where the

 application use supported in system (the Ball topics from characteristics of

 cases and for Ada, and by Sorter) which software fault an application

 different focussing on the consists of tolerance are given and the

 execution underlying multiple threads properties of a

 platforms. principles that of execution. platform, and

 Assessed in Ada supports.
 Exam question students need to

 closed exam, Assessed by might require determine

 where questions closed exam, sketch solutions whether the

 cover a range of which might in Ada for real- system will meet

 topics where the include definition time related its real-time

 characteristics of of language- application requirements

 an application based real-time problems '

 are given and the abstractions,

 properties of a along with an

 platform, and evaluation of

 students need to their properties

 determine or a requirement

 whether the for an

 system will meet implementation

 its real-time of that

 requirements abstraction in

 Ada.

-Stage 3 Computer Vision Progress towards Students Students increase Students are able Students develop
+Stage 3 Computer Vision Progress towards Students Students increase Students develop

-Stage 5 (CVIS) PLO understand the their capacity to to engineer Ai their critical
+Stage 5 (CVIS) PLO understand the their capacity to their critical

+(CVIS) PLO

-(CVI3) PLO complexities of address problems solutions writing skills
+complexities of address problems writing skills

-· · involving WITHING SKIIIS

-algorithm design in an in an interdisciplinary computer vision
+algorithm design in an in an

+I - interdisciplinary

-interdisciplinary way, not •
+interdisciplinary way, not

-· · systems

 context necessarily

 constrained by confined to CS,

 the underlying

 science of

 human vision,

 and can apply

 this to real world

 problems